wilmTap/analytics-udd/udd/course.md

 ##SUBJECT
 ###Description
-Subject coding - using JACS3
+Subject of study coding using JACS3.

 ###Purpose
 For display purposes